Nehemiah 1 – Nehemiah’s Prayer

 c.
 When the Jews were deported to Babylon, they began to make homes for themselves there.
 They settled down, and many still followed the God of their fathers, but they did it from Babylon, with no desire to return to the land God had promised to Abraham, Isaac, and Jacob.

 i.
 Some of these faithful Jews were raised up to places of prominence in the governments they were deported to.
 Daniel, Shadrach, Meshach, and Abed-Nego became leaders in Babylon; Esther was made queen in the courts of a Persian king.

 d.
 But after 70 years of captivity in Babylon, they were given the opportunity to return to their homeland, the Promised Land.
-Out of some two or three million Jews deported from the land, only 50,000 decided to return to the Promised Land.
-That’s only something like 2%!
+Out of some two or three million Jews deported from the land, only 50,000 decided to return to the Promised Land – approximately only 2%.
 But they did return, and in the days of Ezra, they rebuilt the temple and laid a spiritual foundation for Israel once again.

 i.
-Before this, citizens of Jerusalem had tried to rebuild the walls but had failed.
+Before this, the citizens of Jerusalem had tried to rebuild the walls but had failed.
 In Ezra 4:6-23, we see that some 75 years before they tried to rebuild the walls but were stopped by their enemies.
-No one thought this obstacle could be overcome, so the walls lay in ruin and the people stayed in trouble.
+No one thought this obstacle could be overcome, so the walls lay in ruins and the people were still vulnerable.

 2. (1-3) Nehemiah hears of Jerusalem’s condition.